RamenVentures/Operating-Manual/README.md

 ##### 1. Will this be a huge market?
 (Great Market)

-Is this a huge but fragmented market, or a small market that will be huge in the future?
+- Is this a huge but fragmented market, or a small market that will be huge in the future?
+- Can a [$100M ARR SaaS](http://christophjanz.blogspot.com/2014/10/five-ways-to-build-100-million-business.html) or $250M GMV Marketplace be built in this market?

 ##### 2. Is this a prime problem?
 (Problem/Market Fit)